karthikvrao/MeetTheFamily/README.md

 # The Shan Family Tree

 ## About
-This is a Python3 program that enables the user to interact with Kind Shan's family tree.
+This is a Python3 program that enables the user to interact with King Shan's family tree.
 When run from the command-line it expects a text file as an argument.

 ### How to run
-The program acn be run from command-line like so:
+After `cd`ing into the root directory, the program can be run from command-line like so:
 ```
-python3 meetTheFamily.py test_input_file.txt
+python3 -m meet_the_family test_input_file.txt
 ```

 The text file may contain all the operations that the user desires to perform on the family tree line-by-line.